-It was on this day forty-eight years ago, that Dr. Martin Luther King, Jr. was shot to death on the balcony of a motel in Memphis, Tennessee.
+It was on this day in 1968, now fifty years ago, that Dr. Martin Luther King, Jr. was shot to death on the balcony of a motel in Memphis, Tennessee.
 The killing touched off a wave of urban violence on a scale and of a scope far exceeding anything like it before.
 The nation reeled under the twin shocks of assassination and widespread rioting.

 I doubt that then, at the age of nine, I had a very full understanding of what Dr. King had accomplished, yet he had been a major figure throughout my conscious life up to that day.
 When I was quite young, my family had lived in Montgomery, Alabama at a time when that city was still grappling with the revolutionary impact of the Bus Boycott of a few years before; Dr. King was, of course, a prominent figure in that struggle.
 We had lived outside Washington, D.C. when Dr. King had delivered his famous “I have a Dream” speech in August of 1963.
 My mother felt we should watch the television news reports when Birmingham, Alabama Police Chief Bull Connor ordered police and firemen to set dogs on peaceful demonstrators, and to turn fire hoses on the women and small children.
 We watched on TV as Dr. King and his followers marched peacefully from Selma to Montgomery only to be met with violence.
 Dr. King was a figure nearly as familiar as President Johnson – and to a nine year old, he was infinitely more dramatic and interesting.